yochiyochirb/vimrc/README.md

 - If you want to add new snippets, add `*.snip` to `.vim/snippets`.

 For more information, visit https://github.com/Shougo/neosnippet.vim or `:help neosnippet`.

+### vimwiki

+vimwiki constructs wiki in local.
+Default dir for wiki is `~/vimwiki` and file extension is markdown in this setting.

+- `<Leader>ww`: Open wiki home `~/vimwiki/index.md`

+This plugin works with calendar-vim.
+Press `Enter` on calendar view, Create a new wiki `~/vimwiki/diary/YYYY-MM-DD.md` and open it.

+#### little tips

+- Press `Enter` on a some word, make it link style.
+Then Press `Enter` again, create new page for it and open it.
+- Press `C-Space` on check list, toggle check on/off

+For more information, visit https://github.com/vimwiki/vimwiki or `:help vimwiki`.

+### calendar-vim

+There is no need to leave vim for viewing calendar.

+- `<Leader>cal`: Vertically-split calendar
+- `<Leader>caL`: Horizontally-split calendar

+For more information, visit https://github.com/mattn/calendar-vim or `:help calendar`.